donkahlero/HashTux/doc/General.md

 ##Workload Distribution and Availability
 ###DNS
 Our DNS solution means that a connecting client's web browser will connect to one of our available web servers.
-This in itself provides a layer of workload distribution.
+This in itself provides a mechanism for workload distribution.
 It also provides a mechanism for increased availability since if a web server goes down, the clients will connect to the web servers that are still running.
 ###Web application
 Our web applications PHP code, through which all codes to the Erlang backend is made (even AJAX calls), will notice a timeout if the local or otherwise preferred Erlang http interface does not respond in time.
 It will then connect to an alternative Erlang node specified in its configuration.
 ###Erlang